What To Do When Your Thermostat Is Blinking “Heat On”

 When you have a heat pump, the blinking “Heat On” light can mean it’s in defrost mode.
 Heat pumps occasionally switch to defrost mode to clear ice buildup, especially in colder weather.
 This is normal and usually resolves within 10-15 minutes.

-Yet, when the blinking persists or the heat pump doesn’t resume heating, check for visible issues like ice on the outdoor unit or blocked vents.
+Yet, when the blinking persists or the heat pump fails to resume heating, check for visible issues, such as ice on the outdoor unit or blocked vents.
 Clear away any debris and ensure good airflow.
 Persistent problems will require a professional inspection.

 When To Call A Professional